MELITTA Caffeo Varianza CSP - Coffee machine

 5. Follow the further instructions on the display.

-» The appliance switches o.
+» The appliance switches off.

 11.2 Transporting the appliance

-ATTENTION Freezing residual water can damage the appliance.
+Freezing residual water can damage the appliance.

- Prevent the appliance from being exposed to temperatures below 0°C.
+■ Prevent the appliance from being exposed to temperatures below 0 °C.

 Transport the appliance in the original packaging.
-This avoids damage in
+This avoids damage in transit.

 Before transporting the appliance, carry out the following activities:

-1. Vent the appliance (see section11.1 Venting the appliance on page96).
+1. Vent the appliance (see section 11.1 Venting the appliance on page 96).

 3. Empty the water tank.